 In Arizona, juvenile crimes are treated differently than crimes committed by adults.
 However, this doesn’t minimize the severity of criminal charges for a juvenile in Arizona.
 The repercussions are just as scary, if not scarier when your child’s future is on the line.
 So, as a parent, you’re left wondering what to expect in juvenile court.
 Phoenix juvenile defense attorney Belén Olmedo Guerra is here to explain.

 Do I Need a Juvenile Criminal Defense Lawyer in Arizona?

 When your child is in legal trouble, you may not know what to expect.
 You probably know something about the adult criminal court system, which can be scary even for a seasoned defendant.
 But juvenile crimes are handled less rigidly than those of adults because the goal is not necessarily to punish a child but rather to guide them toward a productive life by providing the support they need to grow and thrive.

-Therefore, unless a child commits a crime as serious as homicide or any other Arizona violent crime that causes bodily harm to another person, the goal is treatment and rehabilitation, not necessarily incarceration, unless a judge deems there is no other option.
+Therefore, unless a child commits a crime as serious as homicide, assault, or any other Arizona violent crime that causes bodily harm to another person, the goal is treatment and rehabilitation, not necessarily incarceration, unless a judge deems there is no other option.

 As a trusted and caring advocate for juveniles caught in the juvenile court system, attorney Belén Olmedo Guerra dedicates herself to helping your child get the help they need while leading their case to resolution.
 To help you understand what your child faces when charged with a crime, Belén Law Firm explains the process.